MagmaGuy/FreeMinecraftModels/ReadMe.md

 Dynamic models are built on top of a living entity, which can be provided either when using the create method as in the example above, or when running the spawn method on a Dynamic entity.

-While there is no formal API resource right now, all elements intended for API use are contained within ModeledEntity ( the base class for all entities), StaticEntity, DynamicEntity and ModeledEntityManager.
-99% of developers should find all the methods they need spread across those three classes.

 # Contributing to the FreeMinecraftModels (FMM) project as a developer